 2b – Activating SAP Fiori in SAP S/4HANA is only a technical task

-Yes of course there is a primarily once-off technical process to activate apps en masse via tasks lists as per the SAP Best Practices guides (as explained in Getting the Good Guides) or UI Technologies Guide.
+Yes of course there is a primarily once-off technical process to activate apps en masse via tasks lists as per the SAP Best Practices guides (as explained in Getting the Good Guides) or UI Technologies Guide and the Best Practices for Content Configuration section of the Fiori Launchpad Administration Guide.
 That’s just the start of your SAP Fiori for SAP S/4HANA journey.

 While most Fiori apps work as-is once they have been activated – e.g. most embedded analytics – a few require additional functional configuration.
 Plus most Fiori apps SAP delivers provide multiple extension and flexibility options that let you tailor the app to your specific needs for that same business role/task combination.